sahilian/LearnJava/README.md

-# Practice projecta on Java
+# Practice projects on Java